4ureliek/Parsing-RepeatMasker-Outputs/README.md

 Parsing-RepeatMasker-Outputs => parseRM
 ========================================================
-Last update: 2017 July 09
+Last update: 2017 Sept 12

-Of interest if you are using the software Repeat Masker, for transposable elements (TEs) annotation [see http://www.repeatmasker.org/].
+Of interest if you are using the software RepeatMasker, for transposable elements (TEs) annotation [see http://www.repeatmasker.org/].

-This is a collection of perl scripts I wrote for me and my lab to facilitate TE annotation (see list below) and the extraction of information from Repeat Masker output file ".out" or ".align" (these scripts may help refining a de novo TE library, but won't help you to actually make one.
+This is a collection of perl scripts I wrote for me and my lab to facilitate TE annotation (see list below) and the extraction of information from Repeat Masker output file ".out" or ".align".
+These scripts may help refining a de novo TE library, but won't help you to actually make one.

 They have been used in several publications: